bspear8/TCCart/Project2/Design-Team/Docs/VisionDocument.md

 Additionally, the TCCart application will interface with a Payment Processing Service Provider to obtain credit card approval for a given purchase.
 The TCCart application will also interact with a NotifierUtility to send an email to the customer when a purchase is completed, when a credit/reward is received, and when a customer obtains VIP status for the following year.

-The application is being developed to align with future needs for incrementatl, iterative work cadences and possible adaptation of agile software development processes, as an alternative to waterfall and traditional sequential development methods.
+The application is being developed to align with future needs for incremental, iterative work cadences and possible adaptation of agile software development processes, as an alternative to waterfall and traditional sequential development methods.

 ## 4 Major Features (Optional)

 ## 5 Scope and Limitations

-The initial version of the TCCart application will focus on the the needs of the customer and cart manager to facilitate credit card payments, rewards management (tracking, earning, usage), purchase display management, and customer account creation and maintenance.
+The initial version of the TCCart application will focus on the needs of the customer and cart manager to facilitate credit card payments, rewards management (tracking, earning, usage), purchase display management, and customer account creation and maintenance.
 The system will only maintain limited information that identifies a customer beyond the Customer ID.

 In particular this means the following features will not be available: